ricsanfre/pi-cluster/docs/_docs/argocd.md

   http://<server-port-forwarding>:8080
   ```

-### Configuring Ingress
+### Ingress Configuration

-Traefik will be used as ingress controller, terminating TLS traffic, so ArgoCD does not need to expose its API using HTTPS.
+Igress NGINX will be used as ingress controller, terminating TLS traffic, so ArgoCD does not need to expose its API using HTTPS.

 - Configure ArgoCD to run its API server with TLS disabled